CERTIFICATE OF ORIGIN GUIDE

 - USMCA Certificate — U.S., Canada, and Mexico

-- CAFTA-DR Certificate — U.S. + Central America
+- CAFTA-DR Certificate — Dominican Republic-Central America FTA

 DIGITAL FORMAT

-An eCO carries the same legal validity as a paper CO but is processed faster, reduces risk of document fraud, and streamlines customs clearance.
+An eCOO carries the same legal validity as a paper COO but is processed faster, reduces risk of document fraud, and streamlines customs clearance.

-WTC Northern California issues eCOs through the Swiftdox platform — submit online, receive your certified CO digitally.
+WTC Northern California issues eCOOs through the Swiftdox platform — submit online, receive your certified COO digitally.

 WHEN IT’S REQUIRED